Pompeo wrongly says U.S. found Russia didn't affect 2016 election result

 The CIA quickly issued a statement clarifying Pompeo's remarks.

-"The intelligence assessment with regard to Russian election meddling has not changed, and the director did not intend to suggest that it had," agency spokesman Ryan Trapani said in a statement.
+"The intelligence assessment with regard to Russian election meddling has not changed, and the director did not intend to suggest that it had," spokesman Ryan Trapani said.

+Rep. Adam Schiff of California, the ranking Democrat on the Intelligence Committee, said in a statement Thursday evening: "This is not the first time the Director has made statements minimizing the significance of what the Russians did, but it needs to be the last."

 It also specifically stated: "We did not make an assessment of the impact that Russian activities had on the outcome of the 2016 election.
 The U.S. Intelligence Community is charged with monitoring and assessing the intentions, capabilities, and actions of foreign actors; it does not analyze U.S. political processes or U.S. public opinion."